spyysalo/bionlp_st_2011_supporting/README.md

 parses for texts from the biomedical domain.

 **Note:** If you are constructing your own parsing pipeline or don't care for backwards compability with the BioNLP ST 2011 parses.
-It is highly recommended to try out the latest releases of the Charniak-Johnson parser from  [charniak][this repository].
+It is highly recommended to try out the latest releases of the Charniak-Johnson parser from [this repository][charniak].

 ### Berkeley Parser ###